poppastring/dasblog-core/source/SeleniumPlusDasBlogCoreInACoupleOfPages.md

 components are unaware of the automation mechanism.
 * Tests call into the pages to manipulate and retrieve information
 * There is a set of **PageElement** objects which link the dasblog components to the Selenium web components.
-It would be possible to write these with or convert them to an approach independent of the automation mechanism but this doesn't currently seem necessary.
+It would be possible to write these with or convert them to an approach independent of this specific automation mechanism but this doesn't currently seem necessary.

 #### Design Choices
 * A key goal has been to enable contributors to create functional tests for the features they introduce without the need for a deep understanding of Selenium.
 * To that end the decision was made to identify all page elements by their id.
-(Selenium has miriad ways to identify elements which would entail a richer association with Selenium.)
+(Selenium has miriad ways to identify elements which would entail a richer association with Selenium).
   This is slgithly intrusive necessitating giving components ids purely for testing purposes.

-#### Pattens of Delvelopent
+#### Development Workflow
 1. The user will add a test to the existing functional or smoke tests.
-2. This will use existing functionlity on the dasblog **Page** objects to carry out the test.
+2. Either this will use existing functionlity on the dasblog **Page** objects to carry out the test.
-3. New dasblog **PageElement**s will have to be added to the **Page** objects to reflect new elements added by the feature under test
+3. Or new dasblog **PageElement**s will have to be added to the **Page** objects to reflect new elements added by the feature under test
-4. More infrequently, it may be necessary to add functionality to the **Browser** where new behaviour has been introduced.
+4. More infrequently, it may be necessary to add functionality to the **Browser** where new types of behaviour has been introduced within the web app.